-Health care professionals and doctors differ in their thoughts about who should have regular PSA screenings.
-These tests are seldom beneficial, according to the Prostate Cancer Foundation.
-Some men may receive a false-positive result and choose to have treatment that might not be necessary.
+Healthcare professionals and doctors differ in their thoughts about who should have regular PSA screenings.
+That’s because some men may have a falsely elevated test result and choose to have treatment that might not be necessary.
 It’s important to note that an increased PSA level isn’t always a sign of cancer.
-It can indicate an infection, inflammation, or enlargement, too.
+It can indicate an infection, inflammation, or prostate enlargement.
 Before undergoing a PSA test, you should consult with your doctor about your risks and make your decision accordingly.

 Men with prostate cancer have several treatment options.
 These include:

-- Removal of the prostate gland (radical prostatectomy)
+- radical prostatectomy, which is the removal of the prostate gland

-- Radiation therapy – high-energy radiation that can shrink and kill cancer cells
+- radiation therapy, which uses high-energy radiation that can shrink and kill cancer cells

-- Chemotherapy – drug treatment that uses chemicals to kill cancer cells
+- chemotherapy, a drug treatment that uses chemicals to kill cancer cells

-- Hormone therapy – stops the body from producing testosterone, which prostate tumors use to grow
+- hormone therapy, which stops the body from producing testosterone, the hormone prostate tumors use to grow

-- Brachytherapy – radioactive seeds are placed in or near the tumor to shrink and
+- brachytherapy, a procedure where radioactive seeds are placed in or near the tumor to shrink and kill it

-- Cryosurgery – freezing tissue to kill cancer cells
+- cryosurgery, where tissue is frozen to kill cancer cells

-- Ultrasound therapy – heating the prostate tissue to kill cancer cells
+- ultrasound therapy, which heats the prostate tissue to kill cancer cells